comodopines/practice-git/Exercises.md

 <p>

 ```
 SHA1.
-It is a 40 characters long hexadecimal string
+Its output is a 40 characters long hexadecimal string
 ```
 </p>
 </details>

-> Q. Can the hsahing string be more than 40 characters?
+> Q. Can the sha1 hash string output be more than 40 characters?
 <details><summary>Ans.</summary>
 <p>

 ```
-No. Since SHA1 is 160 bits long and each character in sha string is a hexadecimal representation (4 bits), hence
+No. Since SHA1 generates 160 bits long hash and each character
+in hash string is a hexadecimal char (4 bits), hence
 the hashing string can't be greater or less than 40 characters.
-160 bits hash / 4bits to represent one hexadecimal character = 40 hexadecimal characters.
+160 bits hash output / 4 bits to represent one hexadecimal character = 40 hexadecimal characters.
 ```
 </p>
 </details>

-> Q. What is this hash generated from?
+> Q. What is this input to sha1 hash function to generate these hashes?
 <details><summary>Ans.</summary>
 <p>